Duplicate content is a major cause for concern for site owners.

 There’s no doubt that Duplichecker has lots of benefits.
 However, there are also areas that the tool lacks.

 One of those is the word count limit.
-You can only have 1,000 words per search, which could be an issue if you’re checking whether long-form content has been plagiarized.
+You can only have 1,000 words per search, which could be an issue if you check whether long-form content has been plagiarized.

-(You can work around this limit by breaking up your text into 1,000-word chunks.
-However, you won’t find instances where different blocks of content are used because you can’t check the entire piece at the same time.)
+(You can work around this limit by breaking your text into 1,000-word chunks.
+However, you won’t find instances where different blocks of content are used because you can’t check the entire piece simultaneously.)

 Another downfall is that some content gets weirdly formatted when plugged from a URL.
 Here’s an example: